RosettaCommons/demos/public/protein_dna_interface_design/README.md

 ```
   $> <path-to-Rosetta>/main/source/bin/rosetta_scripts.default.linuxgccrelease @multistate.options > multistate.log
 ```
+Example of output structures and scores are found in output directory.

 Typically, this multi-state genetic algorithm routine should be run with a population >= 1000 protein sequences, for >= 50 generations.